A perpetual inventory system automatically records and updates the inventory account whenever inventory is sold or purchased.

 Advantages and Disadvantages of the Perpetual Inventory System

 The perpetual inventory system provides real-time updates and maintains a steady stream of inventory data for decision-makers.
 Inventories are automatically updated and transferred into the company’s accounting system due to technological advancements at the point of sale.
-This enables managers to make decisions regarding purchasing, stocking, and selling inventory.
+This enables managers to make purchasing, stocking, and selling inventory decisions.
 Accurate purchase, sales, and dates can be provided to enhance the information.
 A periodic physical inventory count is still required, but a perpetual inventory system may reduce the frequency of physical counts.

 The biggest disadvantages of using perpetual inventory systems are the cost and time constraints imposed by limited resources.
 Keeping an automatic inventory system current is expensive.
 This may prevent smaller or less-established firms from investing in the necessary technologies.
 Significant time is required to train and retrain personnel to update inventory.

 In addition, since there are fewer physical counts of inventory, the figures recorded in the system may differ significantly from the actual warehouse’s inventory levels.
 A company that does not have accurate inventory data may make financial decisions based on inaccurate information.